jeffThompson/CreativeProgramming2/Week00_RampUp/README.md

 ***

 ### DELIVERABLES
 * Sketch that re-creates an early piece of code-based art
-* Should run full-size in the browser window
-* Made in the `p5.js` Editor (or made offline and copy/pasted to the editor)
+* Export as a `PDF` (we'll print them in class next week along with the original piece)
-* Include citation for the original piece in the comments at the top (see format for that below)
+* Include a citation for the original piece in the comments at the top of your code (see format for that below)
-* Submit a link to your piece on Canvas
-* 1-paragraph response to [Vera Molnar interview](https://vimeo.com/273642211), posted as a comment on your assignment
+* 1-paragraph response to [Vera Molnar interview](https://vimeo.com/273642211), posted to Canvas (no need to turn in your code)

 ***